MZernick/Trivia-Tracker/README.md

 # Getting Started

 Sign up for an account.
-The application will track your statistics.
+Password must be at least 8 characters.

 # Instructions